aardy1/Charts/README.md

 You will need some charts -- follow the steps for [running the app as a JVM build](https://github.com/aardy1/Charts/blob/main/README.md#running-the-app-using-a-jvm)

+Or just run the native built before by double clicking it.

-## Running the App on a Phone or Tablet
+## Running Knowtiphy Charts Native on a Phone or Tablet

-To build a native image for iOS you must be on a Mac running OS X.
+To build a native image for iOS you must be on a Mac.

 To build a native image for Android you must be running Linux.

-You build the native image as above `gradle -Ptarget=X nativeCompile ...`, with X = ios or X = android.
+You build the native image as above `gradle -Ptarget=X nativeCompile ...`, with `X = ios` or `X = android`.

 Now comes the hacky bit :-)